 My mum used to religiously change her wardrobe whenever the clocks changed, moving effortlessly from summer to winter wear, and using the opportunity to have a good sort out of her clothes in the process.

-In the process she donated anything she hadnt worn that season to charity, arranging for coats to be dry-cleaned and trousers to be repaired before their long hibernation.
+In the process she donated anything she hadnt worn that season to charity (except for her wedding dress, of course), arranging for coats to be dry-cleaned and trousers to be repaired before their long hibernation.

 I dont know of many people who still do this, possibly because clothes have become much more of a disposable commodity.
 However, it is a really great discipline to adopt, and removing your winter clothes and glittery evening dresses from their storage boxes feels like Christmas has come early, which in my book, can never be a bad thing.